 - Dual-socket motherboards require identical processors.
 Don’t purchase a dual and a quad-core CPU (difference between dual and quad core CPUs) and expect them to work in tandem.

 - LGA771 server boards may not come with a proper mounting bracket for a heatsink-fan.
 This could require (as Linus suggests) a MacGuyver style DIY mounting bracket.
+However, MakeUseOf reader, Duke2k, informed me that proper backplate brackets are available for sale on eBay for LGA771.

 - Heatsinks on servers are designed for cross-flow (air moving across the heatsink) and may not include a proper CPU fan.